somenath203/Image-Text-Extractor/README.md

 ## NOTE

-If you want to deploy the backend FASTAPI with the help of a service that runs on a linux service then, you need to make some changes in both the Dockerfile and the app.py file because `tesseract.exe` is a windows executable for which it will not work on linux servers.
+If you want to deploy the backend FASTAPI with the help of a service that runs on top of linux then, you need to make some changes in both the Dockerfile and the app.py file because `tesseract.exe` is a windows executable for which it will not work on linux servers.

 Your Dockerfile should look like this:
 ```Dockerfile